The Scoop on Traveling OT Jobs

 That said, as with any type of practice, there are pros and cons to consider.

-In this post we will look at the state of travel in 2023.
-And, share an interview with Emily Butler can help you determine whether traveling is the right career move for you.
+In this post we will look at the top 10 OT travel jobs that are currently open—along with And, share an interview with Emily Butler can help you determine whether traveling is the right career move for you.
 Then, at the end, I will share a bit about my favorite travel advocate, Nomadicare.

 An Interview with Emily Butler on her Travel OT experience